apire001/rshell/README.md

 ### Known Bugs

-* If the command ends with a single | or & character it will result in a string out of bounds error. rather than the intended error
+* If the command ends with a single | or & character it will result in a string out of bounds error, rather than the intended error

 * If a single command has more than 2048 words, it will result in a segmentation fault